 - engineering processes

 - aircraft gas turbine science

-Alongside the Extended Certificate, learners will complete workshop sessions as part of our practical skills enrichment course; each learner will develop skills in three different areas:
+Alongside the Extended Certificate, learners will complete workshop sessions as part of our practical skills enrichment course; each learner will develop skills in four different areas:

 - bench fitting